eventbrite/javascript/general/README.md

 });
 ```

-IFFEs tend to add unnecessary complexity (note that the "bad" IFFE example
+IIFEs tend to add unnecessary complexity (note that the "bad" IIFE example
 has three nested functions, while the "good" example has one) and is harder to
 change or extend.